 Here we will go over the basic justification for each step of the basic dyeing process, and why you might consider deviating from typical practices.
 For the specific how-tos of this process, you can refer to the links at the end of this post.

 1. Preparing the Dyebath

 The dye pigments in biological material are generally water soluble.
+(Indigo is the looming exception.)
 While working with dry material might stain your hands, it is much more likely to do so if your hands or the material are wet.
-In dying, we want to move the pigments from the organism to a medium in which the fiber can take them up.
+In dyeing, we want to move the pigments from the organism to a medium in which the fiber can take them up.

 Fibers often come to us smoothed out in some way.
 Part of what makes wool soft, squishy, and not staticky is the natural lanolin from the sheep.
 It’s like hair oil, and it helps make the wool water-resistant and smell all nice and sheepy.

 Scouring helps clean the fiber by removing any chemicals or substances that would prohibit dye from sticking to the fiber.
 This ensures the dye will pick up evenly.
 Even plant-based fibers like cotton are coated with waxes from the manufacturing process.
 For wool, this step also opens up the cuticle of the hair to make it more receptive to pigment.